rezaasadi/Omnifood/README.md

 ## How to run application on the local computer :

-Direct to Omnifood folder then
+Direct to SevenStars folder then

 > open  index.html